-Beyond these facets of musicianship, Mr. Sheegog also seeks to be an “artist as citizen” who encourages, empowers and shares with the world around him.
-As a home-schooled eighth grader, Mr. Sheegog became heavily involved with Pacific Symphony’s Education and Community Engagement initiatives, such as arts-X-press and Family Musical Mornings, sparking a lifelong commitment to artistic generosity.
-In high school, Mr. Sheegog was invited to perform for a fundraising gala for the King Hussein Foundation in association with the University of California, Irvine’s Living Peace Series, representing the power of the arts and young people.
+Driving all facets of Mr. Sheegog’s musicianship is the philosophy of “artist as citizen” — a holistic aim to leverage the power of the arts for hope, healing, and change in the world.
+Mr. Sheegog became heavily involved as a home-schooled student with Pacific Symphony’s Education and Community Engagement initiatives, such as arts-X-press and Family Musical Mornings, sparking a lifelong commitment to artistic generosity.
+In high school, Mr. Sheegog was invited to perform for a fundraising gala for the King Hussein Foundation in association with the University of California, Irvine’s Living Peace Series, representing the power of the arts for cultural ambassadorship.
 With the Salvation Army’s Tustin Ranch Corps, Mr. Sheegog regularly helped lead groups of student performers at homeless shelters and other community engagement programs.
-As a student of The Juilliard School, Mr. Sheegog has performed for Weill Cornell’s Music and Medicine concert series, launched innovative projects over two years on the Juilliard Student Council, inspired a new generation of student leaders through the Juilliard Leadership Program and fostered thriving community as Residence Life staff member.
+As a student of The Juilliard School, Mr. Sheegog has performed for Weill Cornell’s Music and Medicine concert series, launched innovative projects over two years on the Juilliard Student Council, inspired a new generation of student leaders through the Juilliard Leadership Program and fostered thriving community as a Residence Life staff member.